NLF and PAVN strategy, organization and structure: The Protracted War conflict model

 Prosecution of the war followed the Maoist model, closely integrating political and military efforts into the concept of one struggle, or dau tranh.
-Dau Tranh was and remains the stated basis of PAVN operations, and was held to spring from the history of Vietnamese resistance and patriotism, the superiority of Marxism–Leninism and the Party, the overwhelming justice of Vietnam's cause, and the support of the world's socialist and progressive forces.
+Dau Tranh was and remains the stated basis of PAVN operations, and was held to spring from the history of Vietnamese resistance and patriotism, the superiority of Marxism–Leninism and the Party, the overwhelming justice of Vietnam's cause, and the support of the world's communist and socialist forces.
 War was to be waged on all fronts: diplomatic, ideological, organizational, economic and military.
 Historian Douglas Pike notes that Dau Tranh was divided into military and political spheres: